Vietnam.vn - Nền tảng quảng bá Việt Nam

 Conference scene

-At the conference, Deputy Minister of Agriculture and Rural Development Phung Duc Tien said that in recent times, the Prime Minister and the Ministry of Agriculture and Rural Development have issued many policies and programs to promote the development of marine aquaculture.
+At the conference, Deputy Minister of Agriculture and Rural Development Phung Duc Tien said that recently, the Prime Minister and the Ministry of Agriculture and Rural Development have issued many policies and programs to promote the development of marine aquaculture.
 However, in the new situation, the development of marine aquaculture in Vietnam will still face many difficulties and challenges, especially the development of industrial marine aquaculture.

 Source